santisq/PSADTree/docs/en-US/Get-ADTreePrincipalGroupMembership.md

 ### -Depth

-Determines the number of group membership levels that are included in the recursion.
+Determines the number of nested group memberships included in the recursion.
-By default, only 3 levels of recursion are included in the default view.
+By default, only 3 levels of recursion are included.

 ```yaml
 Type: Int32